kodethon/kodethon.github.io/_posts/2017-04-03-prolog-in-kodethon.markdown

 Generally, Prolog is a suitable choice for applications where objects and their relations are important.
 For example, parsing natural languages is relatively simple in Prolog.
-Given text, Prolog can use the rules defined by the programmer to determine if the text is a English sentences.
+Given text, Prolog can use the rules defined by the programmer to determine if the text is a English sentence.

 <h2 class="section-header">Syntax</h2>